Who Was Chris Kelly?

 Death and Legacy

 After Kelly's death, friends, family and fans poured out their support for him.
-Jermaine Dupri announced that he had considered Kelly a son, and rapper LL Cool J tweeted that he was going to dedicate his song "Jump On It" to Kelly.
-Additionally, numerous fans said that they would wear their clothes backwards in order to honor the late rapper.
-Though he died at a young age, Kelly left behind a musical legacy that many performers would envy.
+Dupri announced that he had considered Kelly a son, and rapper LL Cool J tweeted that he was going to dedicate his song "Jump On It" to Kelly.
+Additionally, numerous fans said that they would wear their clothes backward in order to honor the late rapper.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!